The Horton-Strahler number of butterfly trees: Butterfly trees

-\begin{remark} Similarly, nonsimple butterfly permutations of length $N = 2^n$ can be encoded using a compressed butterfly permutation now as $(N-1)$-bitstring.
-This aligns with an encoding from a complementary full $p$-ary rooted tree, with components corresponding to the local block rotations at that coordinate within the tree.
-This idea was implicitly important in the techniques in \cite{Abert_Virag_2005} by Ab\'ert and Vir\'ag, who resolve a long standing open question from Tur\'an on the order of a random element from a $p$-Sylow subgroup using this correspondence.
-The non-identical butterfly trees used to build the next level tree, however, result in non-rectangular lattices: see \Cref{fig:Nonsimple butterfly tree} for the nonsimple butterfly tree with 32 nodes, $\mathcal T^{\B}(1011000010010110001011110101010)$. \end{remark}
+\begin{remark} Similarly, general butterfly permutations of length $N = 2^n$ can be encoded using a compressed butterfly permutation now as $(N-1)$-bitstring.
+This aligns with an encoding from a complementary full binary rooted tree, with components corresponding to the local block rotations at each coordinate within the tree.
+This idea was implicitly important in the techniques in \cite{Abert_Virag_2005} by Ab\'ert and Vir\'ag, who resolve a long standing open question from Tur\'an on the order of a random element from a $p$-Sylow subgroup of $\operatorname{Sym}(p^n)$ using this correspondence.
+(Recall the butterfly permutations comprise a 2-Sylow subgroup of separable permutations of $\operatorname{Sym}(2^n)$.)